Korean War: United States' response (July–August 1950)

 Acting on Acheson's recommendation, Truman ordered MacArthur, the Supreme Commander for the Allied Powers in Japan, to transfer matériel to the South Korean military, while giving air cover to evacuation of US nationals.
-Truman disagreed with advisers who recommended unilateral bombing of the North Korean forces and ordered the U.S. Seventh Fleet to protect Taiwan, whose government asked to fight in Korea.
-The US denied Taiwan's request for combat, lest it provokes retaliation from the PRC.
+Truman disagreed with advisers who recommended unilateral bombing of the North Korean forces and ordered the US Seventh Fleet to protect Taiwan, whose government asked to fight in Korea.
+The US denied Taiwan's request for combat, lest it provoke retaliation from the PRC.
 Because the US had sent the Seventh Fleet to "neutralize" the Taiwan Strait, Chinese Premier Zhou Enlai criticized the UN and US initiatives as "armed aggression on Chinese territory".
 The US supported the Kuomintang in Burma in the hope these KMT forces would harass China from the southwest, thereby diverting Chinese resources from Korea.